 Below are some descriptions of care terms you may have heard.
-Please have a read, then feel free to contact the care home manager Ruth Todd here at Howdon Care Centre in Wallsend, to chat through the specific options we have available.
+Please have a read, then feel free to contact the care home manager Libby Taws here at Howdon Care Centre in Wallsend, to chat through the specific options we have available.

 This is for those who may need some help with daily activities such as eating, washing, dressing and getting around, or for those who need a more supportive environment if they're more frail.

 Someone may need nursing care if they have a certain physical condition or difficulties.
 This might include those with long-term conditions, those who need rehabilitation, or those with physical disabilities.